Could you be a repo man? Do you have the 'guts'? Its tough work, but the money is good. What is your view?

 Ref.
 ABC Nightline

-We break from Could You be a Repo Man? to share learning from days of old:
+We interrupt Could You be a Repo Man? to share wisdom from the past:

-Today is: 19th August (GMT), in history on the 19th of August, 1858 AD the following birth happened:
+Today is: 13th November (GMT), in history on the 13th of November, 1995 AD the following death happened:

 Robert Stephens: Actor (Chaplin, QB VII, Cleopatra), dies at 64